GoogleCloudPlatform/google-cloud-eclipse/README.md

 ### Steps to import into the Eclipse IDE

-1. Setup JDK 8 in Eclipse
+1. Setup JDK 8 in Eclipse (this may already be set up by Eclipse's JRE/JDK auto-discovery)

   1. Select `Window/Preferences` (on Mac `Eclipse/Preferences`).